Kingburrito777/Shakespeare-NN-Recreation/README.md

-# Shakespeare-chatbot
+# Shakespeare-generator
-Using Tensorflow, I am creating a chatbot that responds in a Shakespearean language.
-Data-set was all of Shakespeare's plays (specifically dialogue between players) made by myself.
+Using Tensorflow, I created a generator that creates new Shakespearean work.
+Data-set was all of Shakespeare's plays.

 # It works!
 If only I had 12 NVIDIA quadros and 128gb of ram :(
 It's ok though, hardware limitations proove that you're doing your best